-Gail Abarbanel, LCSWFounding Director (emerita), Rape Treatment Center a groundbreaking center to serve rape victims.
+Gail Abarbanel, LCSW Founding Director (emerita), Rape Treatment Center In the 1970s, rape was a crime shrouded in secrecy and shame.
+Victims had few rights or protections in the criminal justice system.
+They rarely sought help or reported the crimes committed against them.
+It was within that milieu 50 years ago that a young social worker at a small community hospital in Santa Monica began to create what would become a groundbreaking center to serve rape victims.
 In 1974, Gail Abarbanel, LCSW, founded the Rape Treatment Center (RTC), which today is a program of UCLA Santa Monica Medical Center and an international model for the care and treatment of rape victims.
 The scope of its influence has been so broad that, in 1991, Abarbanel and the Rape Treatment Center were honored in a White House Rose Garden ceremony, during which President George H.W.
 Bush presented her with a plaque recognizing the center for "raising the nation's consciousness about the crime of rape and the ways in which rape victims are treated, and for bringing justice and effective care to victims."
 Abarbanel spoke about the center and its history with Mary-Rose Abraham, senior science writer at UCLA Health.
 A feature story about the center and its ongoing work follows this conversation.